Newborn behavior: crying, sleep, reflexes & hearing

-Some of the time infants cry for unknown reasons. if this occurs, try to soothing your infant by shaking, talking softly, singing, whispering, or wrapping him or her in a blanket. soon you will have the option to know what your child needs by how he or she cries.
+Some of the time infants cry for unknown reasons. if this occurs, try to soothe your infant by shaking, talking softly, singing, whispering, or wrapping him or her in a blanket. soon you will have the option to know what your child needs by how he or she cries.

-Vision of newborn behavior
+The vision of newborn behavior

 Infants can see but their eyes may be crossed on the grounds that it is difficult for them to center from the start.
 Infants can see movement and the differentiation among high contrast objects.
 For the first couple of months, it is simpler for them to look at things at an angle.
 By 2 to 3 months, babies have more control of their eye muscles and can concentrate their eyes on something.
 They can likewise follow objects with their eyes.